sama1mansn/greenfield-docs/docs/guide/greenfield-blockchain/modules/cross-chain.md

 :::note
 #### Pre-requisite Readings

 The Greenfield ecosystem consists of three distinct layers.
-To have more information about them we invite you to read [this page](../../concept/programmability.md#framework).
+To have more information about them, we invite you to read [this page](../../concept/programmability.md#framework).
 :::